David W. Crain

 David W. Crain (born 1946) is an American engineer who is known for conceiving and patenting the "1st and Ten" graphical overlay system used in sports television broadcasts.

 Early life and education

 Crain was born in 1946 in California.
 He graduated from Don Bosco Technical Institute in Rosemead, California.
 He earned a Bachelor of Science in physics (1968), a Master of Science in materials science (1971), and a Ph.D. in materials science (1976) from the University of Southern California (USC).
 His doctoral dissertation, titled "Charge Motion in the Variable Threshold Memory Transistor," focused on the development of flash memory transistors.
+His 1976 paper, titled "Charge Centroid and Trapping Model for MNOS Structures" builds a physical model that explains how and where electrons get trapped inside metal nitride oxide silicon (MNOS) non‑volatile memory devices.

 Career

 Crain began his career by joining the United States Naval Oceans System Command in 1968 in San Diego, California, where he worked on the development of microelectronics for anti-submarine warfare systems.
 During his tenure, he patented the technology that later evolved into the "1st and Ten" system commonly referred to as the football "yellow first-down line".
 Crain was awarded US Patent 4084184 "TV Object Locator and Image Identifier" on April 11, 1978.
 The patent was conceived as a calibration method for two-dimensional depiction of three-dimensional space, inspired by well-established downrange targeting techniques like sonar and radar.
 The invention, described below, was not utilized in broadcasts until ESPN and SportVision implemented it years later.

 Crain transitioned to Sempra in 1976 where he rose to Director of Corporate Strategy and later joined Fluor Corporation in 1996 as Director of Markets and Strategies.
 He was active in MESA, a California organization supporting underserved and underrepresented students pursuing calculus-based Science, Technology, Engineering and Mathematics (STEM) and served as Statewide Industry Advisory Board Chairman from 1987 to 1989.
 In 1999, he co-founded the Association for Strategic Planning and served as its president.
 He was inducted into the Hall of Fame of the reincorporated International Association for Strategic Professionals in 2009.

 Crain has served as a professor at Pepperdine Graziadio Business School, Cal Poly Pomona, and the University of Southern California.